areenraj/GSoC-24/turb_jet/report.md

 ### Thermophysical and Initial Quantities

-We consider a constant Prandtl Number and Viscosity model along with Initial Conditions with magnitude set to 1.0 (except Temperature which is set to a standard 300 K)
+We consider a constant Prandtl Number and Viscosity model along with Initial Conditions with magnitude set to 1.0 (except Temperature which is set to a standard 300 K).

 Since this is a steady state simulation, we also set the time marching to off and consider the standard air model for the fluid.